turbobytes/infreqdb/README.md

 2. You mostly do bulk updates.
 3. Most of the data is cold, i.e. only a small subset of data is typically queried.
 4. You are able to partition your data in a way such that hot and cold objects live on different partitions.
-5. Your data can fit in key/value model
+5. Your data can fit in key/value model.
+6. You don't mind occasional slow responses.
+7. You can tolerate eventual consistency.

 ## Architecture